DragonSenses/Algorithms/LeetCode/58-length-of-last-word/problem.md

 - **String.prototype.length**: Returns the length of the string.
 - **String.prototype.lastIndexOf()**: Finds the last occurrence of a specified value in a string.

+## **Algorithm**

+1. **Trim the String**: Remove leading and trailing whitespace characters from the string.
+2. **Find Last Word**: Locate the last word in the string by finding the position of the last space and computing the length from that position to the end of the string.